Aguga2201/PloudOsBot/README.md

 # PloudOsBot
-A Minecraft Bot for PloudOs so they will never shut down again because nobody is on
+A Minecraft Bot for PloudOs so your server will never shut down again because nobody is online (has AntiAfk)